Hosting|Co-location vs managed hosting: News - Business

 How to choose

 "We recommend that they look at a company that is financially secure, employs skilled staff and comes across as knowing what they're doing," says Modesto.
-"Contact with the staff needs to be smooth and professional."This might all seem like pretty obvious stuff, but it's still surprising how rarely you find these attributes on hosting and co-location companies."
+"Contact with the staff needs to be smooth and professional.

 Bandwidth trading

-Because some large data centres have links to multiple carriers, some are now also setting themselves up as bandwidth exchanges, allowing customers to trade bandwidth on different networks."We operate an Internet exchange service that allows customers to exchange traffic with each other within the facility," says Pihana Pacific's Oates.
+Because some large data centres have links to multiple carriers, some are now also setting themselves up as bandwidth exchanges, allowing customers to trade bandwidth on different networks.

 ZDNET is a registered service mark of CNET Networks, Inc. ZDNET Logo is a service mark of CNET NETWORKS, Inc.